Saturday, November 2, 2024

 We waited.

-Bobby Herring made his career with diligence and personality.
+Bobby Herring made his career with hard work and intelligence.
 In 2007, I was his sergeant when he was a detective in the Financial Crimes Task Force, working scams, check and credit card schemes, and bank frauds.
 His work ethic and arrest rate at the task force have never been duplicated.
 Now I worked for him and was glad to be doing so.
-Most captains make an appearance at crime scene, go home and wait for updates, but Bobby was there for the long haul that night.
+Most captains make an appearance at crime scenes, go home and wait for updates, but that night, Bobby was there for the long haul.

 At 9:30 pm, CSI positively identified Rodney Nordby.
 Sergeant Morgan and Lucky left the scene to make notification.
 Before he was promoted, Jay Morgan and Matt Lucky were partners, and they were close.
 With over twenty years as a detective, Morgan had more experience than anyone at the scene.
 His skill and common-sense were the glue that held the Persons and Property detectives together.

 Notifications are the hardest part of a detective’s job.
 Rodney Nordby was a troubled man, a man who had never advanced beyond his teens.
 Drug abuse often proceeds crime, and that was the case for Rodney, yet his mother never gave up hope.
-Now there were two detectives at her door to deliver the news she would never get over, and she received it while she was alone.
-Her husband was working out of town.
+Now there were two detectives at her door to deliver the news she would never get over, and it came while she was alone...her husband was working out of town.

-Morgan and Lucky asked her delicate questions.
+Morgan and Lucky delicately asked hard questions, but his mother did not know much.
 Rodney had not been home for several days, but that wasn't unusual.
-He didn't have a job and spent the few years of his adult life in and out of jail.
-She didn’t approve of his friends and didn't know the people he ran around with.
+He didn't have a job and spent only a few years of his adult life out of jail.
+His mother didn’t approve of his friends and didn't know the people he ran around with.
 His income was limited, so he bought a small, inexpensive motorcycle for transportation.
-Up to that moment, no one knew he had a motorcycle, but it explained the way he was dressed at the time of his death.
-The missing motorcycle gave us a lead we didn't have before.

-Prudhome was in his element on the computer doing research.
-When he left the crime scene, he went to the office and collected a list of people were close to Nordby.
-When I left, I drove through nearby neighborhoods looking for the white van reported earlier.
-I saw dozens that fit the general description and imagined all kinds of scenarios, but without more information, it meant nothing.
+Detective Prudhome was good at doing research on the computer, so he went to the office to look for information on anyone who was close to Nordby.
+When I left the park, I drove through nearby neighborhoods looking for the white van reported earlier.
+I saw dozens of vans that fit the general description of the one reported, and I imagined all kinds of scenarios where they could have been the van we were looking for, but without more information, we had nothing.

 I met Morgan and Lucky as they were coming out of Nordby’s house.
-We left there and went to several homes in Shreveport looking for his friends but didn’t find any.
+We left there and went to several homes in Shreveport looking for Rodney's friends, but we didn’t find any.
 We were running out of leads, so I called the victim Dispatcher Joyce Terry told me about earlier.
 The number was from a phone he owned two years earlier, and it rang repeatedly.
-Just when I thought voice mail would pick up, he answered.
+Just when I thought the number was no good, he answered.

-I called his name, and he answered.
-It was the right number.
+I called his name, and he confirmed I was talking to the right man.
 I told him about Nordby’s murder, but he already knew.
-He was talking to someone from the family when I called.
-Though Nordby was arrested for committing a battery on him two years earlier, they were still friends.
-He told me Nordby was a good dude, but he had a drug problem.
-I asked him about places Nordby bought drugs, and he told me about a house near the airport.
+He had been talking to someone from Rodney's family when I called.
+Though Rodney was arrested for committing a battery on him two years earlier, they were still friends.
+He said Rodney was a good guy, but he had a drug problem.
+I asked him about places Rodney bought drugs, and he told me about a house near the airport.
 He said he would find the address for the house and call me back.

 The quarter moon shone under a perfectly clear sky.
 A gentle breeze was blowing.
 The temperature was perfect.
 Midnight was near.
 It was the kind of night you would never know about unless you were doing something out of the ordinary.
-A night like that wouldn’t happen again for another 1,460 days, and the uncommon task of cleaning up society’s messes had brought us together in a couple of moments of peace to remind us of God’s glory.
-We stood beside our cars and looked at the moon and sky.
-We talked about our options.
-It looked like our best option was to go home and get some sleep.
-Maybe during the night someone would come forward with a lead.
+A night like that wouldn’t happen again for another 1,460 days, and the uncommon task of cleaning up society’s messes had brought the three of us together in a couple of moments of peace to remind us of God’s glory.
+We leaned against our cars and looked up at the moon and sky.

-I remembered the victim I spoke to earlier and wondered if he found the address he told me about.
-I looked at my phone and noticed two missed calls from him.
+While Captain and Morgan talked, I checked my phone and noticed two missed calls from the victim I spoke to earlier.
 I called him back and reminded him who I was.
-He didn’t have the address I asked for, but he had an idea that changed everything that night.
+He didn’t have the address I asked for, but he had an idea that changed the course of the investigation.

 “Hey Morgan...my man just called me back and told me Nordby has been hanging around a guy named Daniel Haire who lives off East Kings.
 You want to go check him out?”